 Some car insurance companies offer accident forgiveness as a standard part of their policies, while others offer it as extra coverage you can purchase.

 The details of accident forgiveness can vary by company — for example, at GEICO and Nationwide, it’s offered once per policy, and not per person.
 Check with your insurance company to see how accident forgiveness would work for your policy.

-Most major carriers offer accident forgiveness, often as an optional add-on to a plan.
+Most top insurance companies offer accident forgiveness, often as an optional add-on to a plan.
 Basically, accident forgiveness means your rates won’t necessarily go up after an at-fault accident claim.

 Not everyone can add accident forgiveness to their car insurance policy.
-Some carriers require you to be accident-free for three to five years to be eligible.
+Some car insurance companies require you to be accident-free for three to five years to be eligible.
 Others have age requirements for accident forgiveness.